 This new, although still limited, access to education gave way to the entry of women into many fields of work where they had seldom been represented.

 However, beyond the initial breakthrough into elite fields such as medicine and law, any high-paying professions are still dominated largely by men.
-Conversely, most low-income, low job security occupations are still feminised”.
-The Wage Gap although estimates of the difference in average earnings between men and women (“wage gap”) differ by source and methodology, the most recent data from Statistics Canada shows that women earn 80 cents for every dollar earned by men.
+Conversely, most low-income, low-job security occupations are still feminized”.
+The Wage Gap estimates of the difference in average earnings between men and women (“wage gap”) differ by source and methodology.
+The most recent data from Statistics Canada shows that women earn 80 cents for every dollar men earn.

-If you would like to be involved in this or any other campaign, please join the GSU External Relations Committee by contacting your Director of Communications.
+If you want to participate in this or any other campaign, please join the GSU External Relations Committee by contacting your Director of External Affairs.